 Who invented the catalytic converter?

 The invention of catalytic converters dates back to the end of the 19th century.
-During the mid 1950’s, Eugene Houdry, a mechanical engineer received a patent for his research to build a catalytic convertor for gasoline engines.
+During the mid-1950s, Eugene Houdry, a mechanical engineer, received a patent for his research to build a catalytic convertor for gasoline engines.

-What does a catalytic convertor do?
+What does a catalytic converter do?

 A catalytic converter uses a chamber known as a catalyst which helps change the harmful compounds produced by the engine into safe gasses such as steam.
 It works in a way to split up the harmful molecules in the gasses that cars produce before they are released into the air.